gerardobort/mongorilla/README.md

 ## Why Mongorilla
-Mongoorilla let you define your Mongo Documnets schemas by simply editing a [JSON config file](https://github.com/gerardobort/mongorilla/blob/master/config/default.json).
+Mongorilla lets you define your Mongo Document schemas simply by editing a [JSON config file](https://github.com/gerardobort/mongorilla/blob/master/config/default.json).
-Once you have the JSON setup, It will generate (on the fly) the administrator views and forms, including dashboards and search tools.
+Once you have the JSON setup, it will generate (on the fly) the administrator views and forms, including dashboards and search tools.
-The principle of Mongorilla is to store your documents *as you defined* directly in MongoDB.
-This means *no extra metadata embed on your documents*.
-You define the documents structure as you want!
+The principle of Mongorilla is to store your documents *the way you defined them* directly in MongoDB.
+This means *no extra metadata embeded into your documents*.
+You can define the documents structure in any way you want!

 ## Dependencies
 Mongorilla is a NodeJS application, distributed via NPM which also have both: NPM and Bower dependencies.
 The application is built on top of: